Get to know all the Google Analytics 4 alternatives and pick a solution that can help you manage your marketing and optimise for maximum ROI.

 So, if you have a phone number on your website and you’re using Google Analytics exclusively, you have no way to collect data about your inbound calls or leads.

 Privacy is going to continue into 2023 as a top focus for marketers.
-Google is currently set to phase out third-party cookies in Chrome by 2024.
+Google has annouced that it will give users the option to block third-party cookies in Chrome.

 As it stands, Google Analytics isn’t fully compliant with the EU laws on privacy.
 So far, it has been banned in Austria, France, Italy, and Denmark.